lanagarmire/DeepProg/docs/installation.md

 ```

 ## Alternative support for CNTK / theano / tensorflow
 We originally used Keras with theano as backend plateform.
 However, [Tensorflow](https://www.tensorflow.org/) (currently the defaut background DL framework) or [CNTK](https://docs.microsoft.com/en-us/cognitive-toolkit/) are more recent DL framework that can be faster or more stable than theano.
-Because keras supports these 3 backends, it is possible to use them as alternative to theano.
+Because keras supports these 3 backends, it is possible to use them as alternative.
 To install CNTK, please refer to the official [guidelines](https://docs.microsoft.com/en-us/cognitive-toolkit/setup-cntk-on-your-machine) .
 To change backend, please configure the `$HOME/.keras/keras.json` file.
 (See official instruction [here](https://keras.io/backend/)).

 The default configuration file: ` ~/.keras/keras.json` looks like this: